tarababa/03-PiLamp/README.md

 The lamp can be toggled on/off by pressing down on the shaft of the rotary encoder.
 Turning the rotary encoder changes the brightness of the light.

 ##Hue/Saturation
-Hue or Saturation can be changed by turning the rotary encoder, changing whether Hue or Saturation is affected is acomplished by pressing down on the shaft of the rotary encoder.
+Hue or Saturation can be changed by turning the rotary encoder, changing whether Hue or Saturation is affected is accomplished by pressing down on the shaft of the rotary encoder.

 #Requirements
 ### Python Philips HUE Library